MDMA/Ecstasy

 - Sleep disorders

-- Headache and pain in the limbs
+- headache and aching limbs

-- Fatigue
+- exhaustion

-- Listlessness
+- listlessness

 - ravenous appetite